xsuite/xsuite/docs/xsuite_data_management.rst

-xobject conventions on memory initialization
+Xobject conventions on memory initialization
 -----------------------

-XObject always accept a combination of `_context`, `_buffer`, `_offset` to indentify and/or allocate the memory to which data is written:
+Xobject always accepts a combination of `_context`, `_buffer`, `_offset` to indentify and/or allocate the memory to which data is written:

 ======== ======== ======== ==================================================================================